Sometimes when you travel, how a day unravels is not the way you planned. Often the unexpected is so much better.

 We left our old town apartment with one goal; to check out the portside statue and square of Lisbon’s Praca do Comercio before the hordes of summer tourists arrived.

-Ticking that sight with a photograph we headed for breakfast to map out the rest of the day exploring Portugese landmarks and monuments.
+Ticking off that sight with a photograph we headed for breakfast to sit and map the rest of the day exploring Portugese landmarks and monuments.